facebookresearch/home-robot/projects/habitat_ovmm/README.md

 git clone https://huggingface.co/datasets/osmm/fpss --branch osmm
 ```

 The google scanned objects and amazon berkeley objects will need to be in `data/objects/google_object_dataset` and `data/objects/amazon_berkeley` respectively.
+These datasets can be downloaded from [here](https://drive.google.com/drive/u/0/folders/1Qs99bMMC7ZpZwksZYDC_IkNqK_IB6ONU).
+They are also available on Skynet at: `/srv/flash1/aramacha35/habitat-lab/data/objects`.

 ### Other instructions